 How Do I Remove a Probation or Parole Detainer?

-I can conduct a thorough investigation of the facts and circumstances surrounding the alleged violation if you are held in custody after a Gagnon I Hearing.
-In certain cases, I will file a petition with the court requesting that the probation or parole detainer be lifted.
+Suppose you are held in custody after a Gagnon I Hearing.
+In that case, I can thoroughly investigate the facts and circumstances surrounding the alleged probation or parole violation.
+In some instances, I will petition the court requesting that the probation or parole detainer be lifted.

 In most counties, the court will schedule a hearing to determine whether the probation or parole detainer should be lifted.
 At the time of the hearing, I can present mitigating evidence and legal argument in favor of your release on bail pending the resolution of the probation or parole violation hearing.